pbstark/Repro-s159-f19/syllabus18.md

 Markdown, pandoc)

 ### Format and assessment
-+ 3 hours of lecture and 2 hours of lab per week
++ 3 hours of lecture and 2 hours of lab per week (bCourses will have screencasts of lectures)
 + approximately 5 "small" individual assignments (40% of grade)
 + 2 larger projects (30% of grade)
 + a group term project (30% of grade)